 Your generous support has filled Alyssa’s life with love, encouragement, and most of all, hope this Easter season.

 “I’m proud of myself.
 If it wasn’t for this place, I know I wouldn’t be where I am today.
 It changed my life completely.”

-To read our Summer 2021 issue of The Beacon, click here.
+To read our current issue of The Beacon, click here.

 Get updates on how your support changes lives, upcoming events, and how you can get involved.